jakovlovakovic/jakovlovakovic/README.md

 ###

-<p align="left">Third-year computer science student at the Faculty of Electrical Engineering and Computing in Zagreb.</p>
+<p align="left">Fourth-year computer science student at the Faculty of Electrical Engineering and Computing in Zagreb.</p>

 ###